galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 At {SPUN}, we run LotuS2 to identify mycorrhizal fungi in a set of samples, using the following input files:

 1. DNA sequence files for each sample in **gzipped FASTQ** format from the Illumina MiSeq sequencer
-2. A mapping file in a **tab-separated-values** format which specifies which FASTQ files correspond to which samples
+2. A mapping file in a **tab-separated-values** format which specifies which FASTQ files correspond to which samples.
+The file can also provide additional metadata for each sample, such as the primers used for each sample, the location where the sample was collected, and so on.
 3. A {sdm} file in **text** format which specifies how the sequence FASTQ files should be quality filtered and demultiplexed.

 For this tutorial we have already provided a few example files at {{ page.zenodo_link }}.
 You can click on this link to see which files are available (there is no need to download them).